MoniMurray/shopping-list/README.md

     - User Login/Logout,
     - CRUD - Create, Add, Update and Delete items on the list,

-The six-week deadline is tight.
+The six-week deadline is fixed and the timeline is tight.
 MVP is priority.

 - Structure